prakharmrsl/easypcceo.github.io/pages/test.md

   </div>
 </section>

-The [Core G3 Slim ATX Case](https://amzn.to/2vTJbgT){: target="_blank"} is the second case from Thermaltake's Core series.

-This case offers a stylish full sized form factor without being too big and bulky.

 In recent years, Thermaltake has produced many cases that are largely popular, especially their Core series.

 The Thermaltake Core G3 is no exception, offering a stylish full sized form factor without being too big and bulky.